Funding opportunity

 • the application meets the eligibility and scope criteria for the chosen access route

-• the application contains the additional documents requested in the guidance (templates available on the AIRRPortal)
+• the application contains the additional documents requested in the guidance (templates for the documents to be uploaded are available on the AIRRPortal)

 Processing personal data and data sharing